 - a.
-In accordance with 2 C.F.R. § 200.327, the recipient shall submit a "Federal Financial Report" (Form SF-425 or any successor form, or another format as required by the Council) on a semi-annual basis.
+In accordance with 2 C.F.R. § 200.327328, the recipient Consortium Finance Manager shall submit a "Federal Financial Report" (Form SF-425 or any successor form, or another format as required by the Council) on a semi-annual basis.
+The subrecipient will be expected to provide any additional information the Finance Manager may need to complete the SF-425.
 Semi-annual reporting periods will be specified in the grant Award for either the periods ending March 31 and September 30, or any portion thereof, or June 30 and December 31, or any portion thereof, unless otherwise specified in a special Award condition.
-Reports are due no later than 10 days following the end of each reporting period.
+Reports are due no later than 10days following the end of each reporting period.
 A final Form SF-425 shall be submitted within 45 days after the expiration of the project period. - b.
-The report should be submitted to the Grants Officer electronically, unless the recipient makes an arrangement with the Grants Officer for submission in hard copy (no more than one original and two copies), in accordance with the Award conditions. - c.
-The recipient must report to the Council at the conclusion of the grant period, or other period specified by the Council, on the use of funds pursuant to the Award in accordance with the requirements in 31 C.F.R. § 34.803(e). - d.
+The report should will be submitted to the Grants Officer Council electronically, unless the recipient makes another arrangements with the Grants Officer are made with Council for submission in hard copy (no more than one original and two copies), in accordance with the Award conditions. - c.
+The recipient Finance Manager must report to the Council at the conclusion of the grant period, or other period specified by the Council, on the use of funds pursuant to the Award in accordance with the requirements in 31 C.F.R. § 34.803(e). - d.
 The recipient must forecast cash requirements/draws semi-annually, for the periods October 1 to March 31 and April 1 to September 30, throughout the life of the grant.
 Forecasted cash requirements must be updated with the submission of each "Federal Financial Report."